Updated: Dec 3, 2021

 Leaders versus Bosses

 Leaders support people and encourage their productivity; bosses create mission statements without sincerity.
 Leaders want people to succeed; bosses watch people fail.
 Leaders know that people are valuable and people are fallible, and team success is measured by the sum of its parts.
+The key is to put those parts together.

 Hockey Coaches and Leadership